 Unfreezing the unit

 It is essential that you unfreeze your unit safely so you don’t cause any damage to its components.
-While it might be tempting to remove the ice yourself, you need to call an AC service technician to address the problem.
+While it might be tempting to remove the ice yourself, it is a safer bet to call an AC service technician to address the problem.
 When melting the ice, you need to make sure that the drip won’t harm your ceilings or walls.
-A professional AC technician knows how to chip away the ice without causing further damage to your unit’s coil fins.
+A professional AC technician knows how to get rid of the ice without causing further damage to your unit’s coil fins.

 You can try these techniques while waiting for a service technician: